 Also a few popular herbaceous plants and Lavender in 2 litre pots.

-A modest selection of associated garden sundries and a range of composts and Grow bags.
+A modest selection of associated garden sundries and a range of high quality composts and Grow bags.

-Mr. Smith senior is still growing his tremendously popular vegetable plants.
+Mr. Smith senior intends to grow his tremendously popular vegetable plants as usual.

 Only mildew resistant types.

 We will continue to grow the following Impatiens New Guinea which are resistant to downy mildew: